ajan-12/AoEUtils/readme.md

 10) A system that replicates the function of my generic npcs system which i'll explain in further detail once that needs to happen

-11) A gui for displaying recipes for the custom items (Consider using DeluxeMenus - https://www.spigotmc.org/resources/deluxemenus.11734/)
+11) A gui for displaying recipes for the custom items (Consider using [DeluxeMenus](https://www.spigotmc.org/resources/deluxemenus.11734/))

 12) Making the wands work